Previous Page Next Page

 If field staff requests a records check on someone in another state, the intake specialist:

-• Refers him or her to the other state.
+• Refers the field staff to the other state.

 • Completes an I&R Other Business Call.